 Enloe Hospice Team

-In most cases, personal physicians continue to be involved in the care of patients who enroll in hospice.
-The hospice will keep the physician aware of the patient’s condition and the physician will continue to prescribe necessary medication.
-Enloe Hospice’s Medical Director regularly consults with the hospice team as well.
+In most cases, the patient's personal physician continues to be involved in the care of their patients who are enrolled in hospice.
+The doctor remains in charge, providing the hospice team with the supervision and physician orders that enable us to respond quickly should new symptoms or problems occur.
+The hospice team keeps the physician aware of the patient’s condition, and the physician will continue to prescribe necessary medication.
+Enloe Hospice’s Medical Director, who is a doctor, regularly consults with the hospice team as well.

 Registered nurses will regularly visit and assess the patient.
-They provide management of pain and control of other symptoms.
-The nurses also provide instruction regarding other comfort measures and what might be expected.
+They help with pain management and control of other symptoms.
+Nurses also give instruction on other comfort measures and can help to explain what might be expected.

-The therapist works with the patient and their family or caregivers in developing a plan to maximize functional mobility, safety, strength, and comfort.
-This may include instruction in adaptive techniques for walking and transfers, equipment use, massage, or a gentle exercise program as desired.
+The physical therapist works with patients and their family members or other caregivers in developing a plan to maximize functional mobility, safety, strength and comfort.
+This may include instruction in adaptive techniques for walking and transfers, equipment use, massage or a gentle exercise program as desired.

 These team members provide personal care such as bathing, dressing and linen changes.

-On-call nurse: An on-call nurse is available 24 hours a day for advice, support or a home visit as necessary.
+For Enloe Hospice Patients: An on-call nurse is available 24 hours a day for advice, support or a home visit as necessary